-Now that Titas is currently studying in Berlin, he supports his project though extensive utilization of communication avenues; creating a website that coordinates and publicizes all projects that Green Crusaders is currently involved in.
+Since Titas started to study at the FU in Berlin, he has been continuously supporting Green Crusaders and developing his project through extensive utilization of communication avenues; creating a website that coordinates and publicizes all projects that Green Crusaders is currently involved in.
 Free access to educational content and online store for green products made by villagers will also be available on the website shortly.
 Sustainable development, minimalizing pollution and accessible education remain the triads of his attention.
 In the pipeline is the creation of an internship program for young volunteers who want to be part of the development of the website’s content.

 Also, he has been involved with the development of a sewing project called “Sewing lives”, where women, who have lost their jobs during the pandemic, get a new opportunity to bring back financial stability to their families in these difficult times.
 Responding to the surge in Covid-19 cases across the state since April 2021, he is also creating illustrations for the Covid awareness program at Junglegheri village that will be displayed on streets and on social media.